Chart Color Schemes

 Midland - Guildford features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 53.3% of all households, including 17.1% couples with children, 20.7% couples without children, and 13.4% single parent families.
-Non-family households account for the remaining 46.7%, with lone person households at 41.5% and group households comprising 5.3%.
+Non-family households comprise the remaining 46.7%, with lone person households at 41.5% and group households comprising 5.3%.
 The median household size is 2.0 people, which is smaller than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households